johnnymetz/johnny-metz-blog/content/posts/stop-casting-timestamp-filters-to-date.md

 SELECT * FROM event WHERE timestamp>='2026-01-05 00:00:00+00:00' and timestamp<'2026-01-06 00:00:00+00:00';
 ```

-After rewriting the query this way, the result took less than a second.

-Some notes about this Django query:
+This turns the query into an index only scan and dropped runtime from 10 seconds to under a second.

+A few important details:

-- **Timezone matters**: if your project has `USE_TZ=True`, you need timezone-aware datetimes, otherwise Django will warn:
+- **Timezone awareness**: if your project has `USE_TZ=True`, your boundary values must be timezone-aware or Django will warn.

-  `RuntimeWarning: DateTimeField Event.timestamp received a naive datetime (2026-01-05 00:00:00) while time zone support is active.)`

-- **Avoid `__range` for this**: Django's [`range` lookup](https://docs.djangoproject.com/en/6.0/ref/models/querysets/#range) is inclusive on both ends, and for datetimes you typically want an inclusive lower bound and exclusive upper bound (`>= start` and `< end`) to avoid off-by-one and boundary bugs.
+- **Avoid `__range`**: Django's [`range` lookup](https://docs.djangoproject.com/en/6.0/ref/models/querysets/#range) is inclusive on both ends, which can cause subtle boundary bugs.

-This also happens with aggregates.
-This Django query took ~30 seconds:
+The same issue shows up with aggregates.
+This query took ~30 seconds:

 ```python
 from django.db.models import Min